opendistro/for-elasticsearch-docs/docs/elasticsearch/bool.md

 `must` | The results must match the queries in this clause.
 If you have multiple queries, every single one must match.
 Acts as an `and` operator.
 `must_not` | This is the anti-must clause.
 All matches are excluded from the results.
 Acts as a `not` operator.
 `should` | The results should, but don't have to, match the queries.
 Each matching `should` clause increases the relevancy score.
 As an option, you can require one or more queries to match the value of the `minimum_number_should_match` parameter (default is 1).
 `filter` | Filters reduce your dataset before applying the queries.
-They behave like queries but do not affect the relevancy score that the results are sorted by.
+A query within a filter clause is a yes-no option, where if a document matches the query it's included in the results, otherwise it's not.
+Filter queries do not affect the relevancy score that the results are sorted by, so they are faster and their results are cached.
+Use the filter query to filter the results based on exact matches, ranges, dates, numbers, and so on.

 The structure of a `bool` query is as follows: